-Chapel/Convocation PolicyIt is the policy of the University that all undergraduate students be encouraged to attend regularly scheduled chapel/convocation services.
+Chapel/Convocation PolicyIt is the policy of the University that all undergraduate students are expected to attend their required number of chapel/convocation services.
 Such attendance encourages a sense of community, and makes the student aware of issues relevant both to the student and the world outside the University.

 2. Attendance recording.
-Student ID cards must be scanned as students enter and exit chapel to receive proper credit.
+Student ID cards must be scanned as students enter and exit chapel to receive formation credits.
 If you forget your student ID, you are allowed to fill out a paper chapel card for MWF chapels up to three times per semester.
-Broken or lost ID cards can be replaced in Media Services in the Leah Peterson Learning Commons.
-Students who anticipate that they cannot comply with requirements regarding chapel attendance should contact the Office of Spiritual Formation to apply for a reduction.
+Broken or lost ID cards can be replaced at ITS in the Leah Peterson Learning Commons.
+Students who anticipate that they cannot comply with requirements regarding formation credits should go to the Office of University Mission and Ministry (Emerson 104) and pick up a form to apply for a reduction.

 3. Late arrivals.
-Students entering a chapel/convocation no less than 10 minutes late may still scan in.
-Three late-arrivals are counted as one absence.
+Students entering a chapel/convocation no less than 10 minutes late may still scan in and receive a tardy.
+Three tardy scans are counted as one absence.

 - Non-traditional Students (25+ yrs old @ the beginning of the semester) = 16

 - Non-traditional Students (30+ years old @ the beginning of the semester) = 0

 - Parents (w/ kids ages 12 or under) = 14 (A reduction form must be filled out at the beginning of each academic year.
 It will be automatically renewed second semester.)

 - Graduating Seniors (final semester only) = 22 No reduction form needed

 - Post-Bac & Grad students = 0 No reduction form needed